-Hot flashes.
-We all know them and hate them.
 Hot flashes are uncomfortable and frustrating.
-They come on without warning and can last for long periods of time, making it nearly impossible to focus or perform daily tasks.
-Many women in menopause report that their hot flashes are so overwhelming they have to stop everything they’re doing and sit absolutely still.
+They come on without warning and can last for long periods of time, making it nearly impossible to focus or perform daily tasks; in fact, many women in menopause report that their hot flashes are so overwhelming they have to stop everything they’re doing and sit absolutely still.
 This extreme rush of heat is often coupled with dizziness or sudden drowsiness, which only adds to the inconvenience.

 What Are Some Common Hot Flash Triggers?